felixxwu/spotify-downloader/README.md

 YouTube's rate limits when downloading videos.
 Without this workaround you will only be able to download a few hundred videos before you get an error message saying that YouTube suspects you are a bot.
 To enable this workaround, just make sure you have Firefox installed, and that you are logged into YouTube with a Google account, Firefox does not need to be open.
-This workaround is enabled by default, to turn it off set `useFirefoxCookies` to `false` in `config.js`.
+This workaround is DISABLED by default, to turn it on set `useFirefoxCookies` to `true` in `config.js`.